ToeJam & Earl: Legacy

-ToeJam and Earl became one of Sega's second tier mascots, alongside Sonic, and one of the Sega Genesis's key exclusive franchises.
+ToeJam and Earl became one of Sega's second-tier mascots, alongside Sonic, and one of the Sega Genesis's key exclusive franchises.
 The characters appeared in a spin-off light gun game, Ready, Aim, Tomatoes, developed by Johnson Voorsanger Productions as one of six mini-games for the Menacer 6-game cartridge.
 In early 1992, the developers began work on a sequel to ToeJam & Earl and spent three months expanding on the original game's concept by adding indoor areas and more terrain types.
 Sega was not impressed by the sequel and believed it to be unmarketable.
 The team redesigned it as a platform game, as Sega were inclined to publish games in this genre.
 The game, titled ToeJam & Earl in Panic on Funkotron, was highly anticipated, and it was a commercial and critical success when it released in 1993.
 However, fans of the original game were disappointed by the change in design to a perceived generic style.
 Due to poor relations between Johnson Voorsanger Productions and Sega, which held the ToeJam & Earl rights until 1995, the ToeJam & Earl franchise was neglected.
 A ToeJam & Earl game planned for the Dreamcast was cancelled (a beta of the game was preserved and, on Christmas Day 2013, released on the internet by enthusiasts), but a third installment, ToeJam & Earl III: Mission to Earth, was released for the Xbox in 2002.
 The release returned to the concepts of the original game, but generated mixed reviews and poor sales.
 In 2019, ToeJam & Earl: Back in the Groove was released, which was essentially an enhanced remake of the original game.
-ToeJam and Earl also appeared as a tag-team playable character in 2021's Mighty Fight Federation.ToeJam & Earl has been called "weird", "strange", and "thoroughly odd".
+ToeJam and Earl also appeared as a tag-team playable character in 2021's Mighty Fight Federation.

+ToeJam & Earl has been called "weird", "strange", and "thoroughly odd".
 Critics have difficulty in determining a genre for the game; it has been called a platform game and roguelike, as well as action and action-adventure.
 While ToeJam & Earl's success did not match that of the Sega Genesis's other popular titles, it has been considered a "classic", and a "cult" game.
-Prior to ToeJam & Earl III's conception, research by its developers found that the original ToeJam & Earl was preferred over its sequel.Sam Kennedy, ToeJam & Earl Go PlayStation 2, GameSpot, June 2, 1999, Accessed Apr 14, 2009 In an IGN survey, 65% of respondents cited it as their favorite of the three games.
+Prior to ToeJam & Earl III's conception, research by its developers found that the original ToeJam & Earl was preferred over its sequel.
+In an IGN survey, 65% of respondents cited it as their favorite of the three games.

+ToeJam & Earl was re-released on the Nintendo Wii's Virtual Console in 2006.
 The game was set to be re-released on Xbox Live Arcade after winning a poll arranged by Sega, but this became uncertain because Johnson owns the rights to the characters rather than Sega.
 The game, along with its sequel, was announced as part of Sega Vintage Collection series for release on November 7, 2012, to be released individually on PlayStation Network and as a collection on Xbox Live Arcade.
 A remake of the game has been announced for release exclusively for the Intellivision Amico.
 The notion of a ToeJam & Earl game for the Nintendo DS failed to generate interest from publishers, but Johnson has reiterated the possibility of such a game in the future.
 Greg Johnson later gave ToeJam and Earl a comeback with a new game called ToeJam & Earl: Back in the Groove, which was made through Kickstarter fundraising by his own independent company HumaNature Studios.
-Greg Johnson said he was able to make a new ToeJam and Earl game without needing a publisher, since the popularity of downloadable independent games, but Adult Swim Games came to publish the game as well as for retail copies.
+Greg Johnson said he was able to make a new ToeJam & Earl game without needing a publisher, since the popularity of downloadable independent games, but Adult Swim Games came to publish the game as well as for retail copies.
 ToeJam & Earl would later influence the American animated series Regular Show, which J. G. Quintel has played as a kid, and later described it as "the perfect platform" for Regular Show protagonists Mordecai and Rigby.